AaronTarga/CSGOContainerStats/README.md

 4. Execute calculate python script and wait for it to finish (python calculate.py)
 5. Stats are now written in stats.txt file from the directory where you executed the script

+### Arguments

+There are different arguments that can be viewed calling help.
+> python calculate.py help

+With the modes flag you can set that the script backups the progress of parsing:
+> python calculate.py -m backup

+If your script crashes you can continue from where it was using continue mode:
+> python calculate.py -m continue

 You can add --json or -j to the script to get a json output.
+> python calculate.py --json

 ## Example Result
 Here is an example for an output file of the script for the normal format: